 The hotter the combustion area, the more complete combustion we have, meaning, the more energy we are able to extract from the wood fuel, and that means, we can get more heat from less fuel!!!!
 That means less fuel is needed!!!
 That’s less wood chopping, less work, less money spent, and more trees left in the ground, or left for other purposes!

-How air reaches the fire is important in a rocket design.
-Hot air assists complete combustion.
+How air reaches the fire is important in a rocket design, because how it reaches the fire determines how hot or how cold the air is when it does reach the fire.
+Hot air assists in complete combustion, and cold air decreases combustion.

-In the picture below, air is reaching the fire in what is called a “downdraft.”
-Air is sucked down towards the fire and is heated while on its way, but allowing cold air into the combustion chamber can reduce temperature.
-To prevent too much cold air from coming in too fast, a brick or a stone is placed over part of the opening (some people make more permanent ‘lids’ or vents to achieve this function).
+In the picture below, air is reaching the fire in what is called a “downdraft” or “downfeed.”
+The air is coming in through the top, and traveling down.
+This means that ambient air is sucked down towards the fire and is heated while on its way (pre-heated).
+If the air coming into the combustion chamber is cold or colder, it can reduce the temperature and decrease combustion…..so, to prevent too much cold air from coming in too fast, a brick or a stone is placed over part of the opening on the top, as is shown in the picture below (some people make more permanent ‘lids’ or vents to achieve this function).

 This design is known as a “j-bend” or “j-tube.”

 The pictures below compare three different wood feed and preheating of air designs.
-I think the downfeed design is convenient as the wood advances or ‘feed’s itself slowly, whereas you’d have to move the wood along as it burns in a sidefeed design.
+I think the downfeed design is convenient as the wood advances or ‘feeds’ itself as the bottom of the sticks burn and disintegrate, whereas you’d have to move the wood along as it burns in a sidefeed design.